inasafe/inasafe-doc/docs/source/developer-docs/realtime.rst

   levels of ground shaking.
-The estimate is based on ground shaking data from BMKG, population density data from asiapop .org, place information from geonames.org and software developed by BNPB.
+The estimate is based on ground shaking data from BMKG, population density data from asiapop .org, place information from geonames.org and software developed by |BNPB|.
 Limitations in the estimates of ground shaking, population  data and place names datasets may result in significant misrepresentation of the on-the-ground situation in the figures shown here.
 Consequently decisions should not be